Renters’ Rights Bill 2025

 7. RENT IN ADVANCE WILL BE PROHIBITED

-Landlords/Agents will no longer be able to ask Tenants for advance rent payments – the is a knock on effect of resorting to periodic tenancies.
+Landlords/Agents will no longer be able to ask Tenants for advance rent payments – this is a knock on effect of resorting to periodic tenancies.

 8. DECENT HOMES STANDARDS AND AWABBS LAW